Map-based Educational Tools for Algorithm Learning (METAL)

 road segment, followed by a string with the name of the road or

 roads that form this segment.
-For "collapsed" format graphs, a line
+For

-with no edge shaping points.
+format graph with no edge shaping points.

 Travel Mapping highway data uses a series of waypoints to define each